Posted by Stewart Wilkinson, Partner

 On 1 September 2016 Withy King LLP merged with Royds LLP.
 The trading name for the merged firm is Royds Withy King.
 All content produced prior to this date will remain in the name of the firms pre-merger.

-‘Royds solicitors keep fit and have fun with five-a-side football in Green Park’ by Fiona Aitken
+‘Royds solicitors keep fit and have fun with five-a-side football in Green Park’

 In making use of London’s plentiful parks and long summer evenings Carter Lane’s sporting elite, disguised as Lawyers of Royds LLP, headed out last night to Green Park for a bit of friendly five aside football.